Skip to main content

 What are the advantages of the 20th arrondissement for a first-time buyer in 2026?

-The 20th offers the most accessible prices in Paris intra-muros (median at 8,200 euros/sqm in 2026), a lively neighbourhood life (Menilmontant, Jourdain, Belleville), a dense metro network (lines 2, 3, 3bis, 9, 11) and medium-term appreciation potential linked to urban renovation projects and the growing attractiveness of the area.
+The 20th offers the most accessible prices in central Paris, with a median of 8,200 euros/sqm in 2026, lively local life in Ménilmontant, Jourdain and Belleville, a dense metro network on lines 2, 3, 3bis, 9 and 11, and medium-term appreciation potential tied to urban renewal projects and the area's growing appeal.

 Is a property hunter worthwhile for a small budget?

 Particularly so.
 When the budget is tight, every euro counts.
-The property hunter negotiates on average 4 to 8% off the listed price, which can represent 15,000 to 30,000 euros in savings on a 300,000 euro property.
-They also prevent costly mistakes (fragile co-ownerships, hidden works, property defects) that first-time buyers, due to lack of experience, do not always detect.
+The property hunter negotiates on average 4 to 8% off the listed price, which can mean 15,000 to 30,000 euros saved on a 300,000 euro property.
+They also head off costly mistakes, fragile co-ownerships, hidden works, property defects, that first-time buyers do not always spot.